zack-bitcoin/slasher/README.md

 blocklength: Each block requires the burning of a certain percentage of all coins.
 The total number of coins has a half-life number of blocks.
 Perhaps every 20,000 blocks, the total number of money gets decreased in half.
 Length is measured in total number of coins.
 Less coins means it is a longer chain.

 security: A N coin transaction isn't secure until it is buried under at least N coins of length.
-It is incredibly expensive to make

 drawbacks: If a person spends 100 N coin transactions in the same block, the recipients might think it is secure after only N length, but it really requires 100xN length.
-Double-spend is too easy.
+Double-spend is far too easy.
+It resembles how double-spend would work in a perfectly liquid market for mining hardware.

 ===POS consensus via representative democracy